jayjayjpg/js-blog/README.md

 # [Ghost](https://github.com/TryGhost/Ghost) with [Heroku](http://heroku.com)

-Ghost is a super, open, simple blogging platform.
+Ghost is a super-duper, open, simple blogging platform.
 Visit the project's website at <http://ghost.org>, or read the docs on <http://support.ghost.org>.

 ## Deploying on Heroku